 - It is affordable

-Read my complete Siteground review here.
+You can read my complete Siteground review here.

-In this simple walk-through, I’m going to show you how to sign up for and get started with SiteGround.
+In this simple walkthrough, I’m going to show you how to sign up for and get started with SiteGround.

 The steps here are just the basic ones you’ll need to setup your WordPress hosting and have your site up and running.